SARA GUTIÉRREZ IS PARTNER IN THE MEXICO CITY OFFICE. HER PRACTICE FOCUSES ON SPECIALIZED ADMINISTRATIVE LITIGATION AND ANTITRUST.

 PracticesAdministrative Litigation and Claims Antitrust and Competition ESG – Sustainable Finance Investigations and Compliance

-Sara focuses her practice in specialized administrative and constitutional litigation, including appeals vs. inadequate regulation, policies or decisions, as well as investigation and processes mainly in regulated sectors in which technical expertise in economics and market operation provide a unique perspective for the defense strategy.
+Sara heads the firm´s Constitutional and Administrative Litigation Practice, leading our specialized litigation teams in the defense against inadequate regulation, policies or administrative decisions, mainly in complex markets and regulated sectors in which technical expertise in economics and market operation provide a unique perspective for the defense strategy.

 She has ample experience in antitrust litigation ranging from anticompetitive behavior to merger control and other antitrust law infringements.
 She has participated in many landmark cases that have paved the way for how constitutional and antitrust provisions are interpreted and applied in Mexico.